-The Member should then depart the meeting, whilst the meeting considers the request.
+The Member may then be asked to depart the meeting, whilst the meeting considers the request.
 The meeting should then be in a position to:

-- determine that the Member should not participate in that part of the meeting; - · remain in the meeting and participate in discussion; or - remain in the meeting only, but not participate in discussion on the matter.
+- determine that the Member should not participate in that part of the meeting; - remain in the meeting and participate in discussion; or - remain in the meeting only, but not participate in discussion on the matter.